TaylorHe/taylorhe.github.io/_posts/2021-10-05-make-it-faster.markdown

 On that note, context switching between threads is, ahem, relatively higher, but still very fast.
 On a typical x86, a context switch costs thousands of CPU cycles when entering and exiting kernel mode to call the scheduler.
 Still, very fast, but compared to some other methods below, it is an order of magnitude slower.

 Threading can substantially improve our runtime, but at a cost.
 Each thread takes up a bit of stack space for its own variables, and takes up a thread ID.
 There are a limited number of threads that can be spawned on a server.
-In fact, in a previous job, the first pass of implementing threading had issues with resource management - we were warned by the machine managers that our N number of service instances was collectively spawning over 10,000 threads when we recieved a huge number of requests.
-The machine maximum was something like 65k, and it was unfair that one process was hogging so much resource of both threads and the RAM associated with spawning threads.
-In addition to resource control, this practice is undesirable because you'd have to manage the lifetime of the threads, paying the cost of constructing and destroying the thread, context switching, etc.
+In fact, in a proof of concept project, my initial implementation of a service had issues with resource management - I was warned by the machine managers that my N number of service instances was collectively spawning an insane number of threads when we recieved a huge number of requests.
+The machine maximum was something like 65k, and it was unfair that those processes were hogging so much resource of both threads and the RAM associated with spawning threads.
+In addition to resource control, my terrible implementation poorly managed the lifetime of the threads, with relatively high costs of constructing and destroying the thread, context switching, etc.

 ## Thread Pools
 A common paradigm to allocate a thread pool.
 A thread pool is a simple concept: let's try limiting the number of threads, and each piece of work is placed on a queue to be processed.
 A request is put on a queue, and the thread pool pulls from that queue.
 If a thread is available, then great, the thread pool assigns a thread to process that task, and when finished, we give the thread back to the pool for the next task.